KoalaBR/spotlight/readme.md

 * Tag an image.
 You can use more than one tag on an image.
 * Show: shows the selected image in the program
 * Set title: Allows to set a title for images (Not yet implemented)

+# Translations

+English and german are supported translations.
+Depending on the system locale either german (locale starts with "de_") or english (anything else) will be setup.